How to Write a Complaint Letter to a Homeowners' Association

 Writing a Complaint Letter

-Cite the Rulebook: Homeowner’s Associations give out guides or policy books that, for all intensive purposes, set out the rules for living in that community.
+Cite the Rulebook: Homeowner’s Associations give out guides or policy books that, for all intents and purposes, set out the rules for living in that community.
 If someone’s misconduct violates the established rules, then pointing out the infraction in the language of the rulebook can be an effective form of advocacy.

 Show Your Evidence: Persuasion is easier when you provide proof.
 For instance, if the issue involves a supposedly missed maintenance fee, then include a copy of the payment notice with the letter.
 Likewise, when you send your HOA complaint letter, you may want to consider sending it via registered mail, as well as keeping a copy for your records.
 In so doing, you can later show that the Homeowners Association was aware of the problem.